el3um4s/strani-anelli-blog/_posts/2022/2022-08-03-3-ways-to-use-ms-access-mdb-files-with-nodejs-javascript/2022-08-03-3-ways-to-use-ms-access-mdb-files-with-nodejs-javascript.md

 <script src="https://gist.github.com/el3um4s/c0d63cf981a449bdb49bff4fd2d0c427.js"></script>

-All very nice except that in some cases it doesn't work.
+All very well but, in some cases, it doesn't work.
 These are quite specific cases, and they concern the particularity of my mother tongue: accents.
 Some tables use accented characters.
 And this misleads some exports and some queries.

 ### NODE ADODB